felix-chin/nodejs-clxdtc/README.md

   - Node.js

 ### Instructions
-  - To run this program in the command line, please enter the following:
+  - To run this program in the command line, please navigate to the current working directory and enter the following:

     ```shell
     node index.js